 Clean up Perennials and Sickly Plants

 3. Clean up sickly plants and perennials that are beginning to die back.
-Perennials are rarely evergreen (there are exceptions).
+Perennial flowers amd foilage plants are rarely evergreen (there are exceptions).
 It is the root that is perennial, not the shoots.
 Cut perennials completely back as they begin to yellow.
-You'll see shoots emerge next spring.
+You’ll see shoots emerge next spring.
+If you’re thinking, I don’t know what a perennial is, in this case, think hosta, Shasta daisies, echinacea, agastache and so forth.

 Rake up sickly plant material and dispose of it.
 Unhealthy plant material is harboring ground for next season’s diseases and pests.
 We’re cleaning up now for healthier plants next year.
 Don’t leave debris around the plants, but rake it away and dispose.